Reducing Bias in Natural Language Processing Systems

 Construct tests

-Average-case tests, according to the authors, can be constructed either manually or using model-based perturbation generators like PolyJuic (Wu et al., 2021).
+According to the authors, average-case tests can be constructed manually or using model-based perturbation generators like PolyJuice (Wu et al., 2021).
 Worst-case tests can be rule- or model-based, using systems like Morpheus or BERT-Attack, respectively (Tan et al., 2020; Li et al., 2020).
-The authors argue that some tests should be conducted using the black-box assumption; without knowledge of the parameters used to design the NLP model.
-This ensures stakeholders, and potentially regulators, can trust the results.
+They argue that some tests should be conducted under a black-box assumption, without access to the parameters used to design the NLP model.
+This mix of approaches helps cover both typical variation and stress cases, while making results easier for stakeholders, and potentially regulators, to trust.

 Test the system and report results

-Testing can be divided according to levels within and beyond the company producing the NLP.
-The authors use a three-level example, made up of the internal development team, the company and the industry at large (or regulator).
+Testing can be divided across levels within and beyond the company producing the NLP.
+The authors use a three-level example, made up of the internal development team, the company, and the industry at large (or regulator).
+This framing treats reliability as a shared responsibility, not just a developer check.

 The reliability tests devised by the development team are meant to identify weaknesses in the use of the NLP system by the target users.
-Using worst-case test examples constrained using the specific dimensions chosen earlier along with average-case test examples, the authors suggest, will provide the development team with insight into how different design factors affect reliability.
+The authors suggest combining worst-case test examples constrained by the specific dimensions chosen earlier along with average-case test examples.
+This can provide the development team with insight into how different design factors affect reliability.

-At the company level, internal ‘red teams’ should be utilised, which can use reliability tests to identify concerns with the NLP system’s safety and security.
+At the company level, internal ‘red teams’ can use reliability tests to identify concerns with the NLP system’s safety and security.
 These tests are likely to be broader in scope than those used by the development team.
 Furthermore, reliability testing standards can be developed to ensure compliance across multiple NLP systems created within the company.
-The publication of standards developed and adhered to allow public critiquing and can foster trust between the company and users of its products.
+Publishing those standards, and showing that they are followed, allows public critique and can foster trust between the company and users of its products.

-Beyond the company level, industry regulators should provide further reliability testing, similar to the ISO testing and auditing required of similar industries.
-As such, these requirements would be more stringent for higher risk NLP systems and potentially less so for lower risk ones.
-Within these standards, it is possible for both average and worst-case test results to be included and published.
+Beyond the company level, industry regulators should provide further reliability testing, similar to the ISO testing and auditing required in other industries.
+As such, these requirements would be more stringent for high-risk NLP systems and potentially less so for low-risk ones.
+Within these standards, it is possible for both average-case and worst-case test results to be included and published.

 Observation and Refinement

-The authors stress the importance of monitoring the impact of the NLP system beyond its launch, enabling reliability tests, dimensions and their accepted thresholds to be updated in response.
-Stakeholders and users can be encouraged to provide feedback, raise issues or seek remediation through online resources or, for the products of larger companies, via community juries.
+The authors stress the importance of monitoring the impact of the NLP system beyond its launch.
+This enables reliability tests, dimensions, and accepted thresholds to be updated in response.
+Stakeholders and users can be encouraged to provide feedback, raise issues, or seek remediation through online resources or, for the products of larger companies, via community juries.

 Conclusions

-NLP systems can make positive contributions to technologies and our lives.
-However, those tasked with their development have a responsibility to avoid perpetuating dangerous stereotypes and damaging or underserving minority communities.
-To help with this charge, Tan et al. (2021) have outlined the potential benefits of replacing Adversarial Attacks with their suggested reliability tests.
-They have also presented a framework for their implementation.
-Furthermore, they have outlined the need for company and industry standards to ensure accountability in the field.
+NLP systems can make positive contributions to technology and our lives.
+However, those tasked with their development have a responsibility to avoid perpetuating dangerous stereotypes and harming or underserving minority communities.
+Tan et al. (2021) outline the potential benefits of replacing adversarial attacks with their suggested reliability tests, alongside a framework for implementation.
+They also highlight the need for company and industry standards to ensure accountability in the field (see our student comment analysis governance checklist for practical controls when analysing student feedback).
+Taken together, DOCTOR provides a practical way to define reliability, measure it quantitatively, and refine it as systems are deployed.

 FAQ